 Julie is very frightened of healthcare providers.
-She panics when she needs to visit a doctor, tends to believe that they might cause her harm, and frequently misses appointments.
-She has a history of high blood pressure that is aggravated by alcohol use and difficulty making healthy food choices.
+She panics when she needs to visit a doctor and tends to believe that doctors want to cause her harm, in part related to her early childhood abuse.
+She has a history of high blood pressure, which is aggravated by alcohol use and difficulty making healthy food choices.